 Interested in learning more about scholarships and how to apply?
 Join us for one of our upcoming workshops.
-Please RSVP within 24 hours of the workshop at firstname.lastname@example.org
+Please RSVP the day before the workshop by 11:59pm through BeachSync

 Scholarship applications with a personal statement and/or short answer response are one of the most important parts of the application process.
 It allows the readers of the selection committee to know you as an individual.
 You want the selection committee to become invested in you and your future.

 When writing your personal statement/short answer responses, we suggest the following guidelines: